Buddhist Monastery in Pokhara

 Pokhara Blog

-[caption id="attachment_1563" align="aligncenter" width="995"] Recent Pokhara tour group enjoys Tibetan tea at a the home of a local Tibetan family[/caption] Discover the Best Pokhara Tour: Tibetan Refugee Settlement Experience Embark on an unforgettable Pokhara tour of the Tibetan refugee settlements with Tibetan Encounter.
+Discover the Best Pokhara Tour: Tibetan Refugee Settlement Experience Embark on an unforgettable Pokhara tour of the Tibetan refugee settlements with Tibetan Encounter.
 Immerse yourself in the rich traditions of the Tibetan community, who have built a life in Nepal despite the challenges they’ve faced.
 This cultural tour offers a unique opportunity to explore Tibetan heritage, spiritual practices, and traditional healing methods.
 The Tibetan people have preserved their cultural identity through centuries, even after facing displacement from their homeland.
 Their culture is steeped in Buddhist teachings, a rich spiritual tradition that guides their daily life and well-being.
-Tibetan refugees in Pokhara continue to live according to their time-honored…
+Tibetan refugees in Pokhara continue to live according to their time-honored customs, ensuring their culture stays alive for generations to come.
+On this Pokhara tour, you’ll have the chance to explore Tibetan refugee…

 Read More